 Having access to fast, frequent, reliable, affordable transportation options creates economic opportunity.
-Recent studies find that short commute times are more strongly correlated to upward economic mobility than racial or income integregation8, and that urban sprawl itself reinforced by car-oriented policies and urban design-limits upward mobility9.
+Recent studies find that short commute times are more strongly correlated to upward economic mobility than racial or income segregation, and that urban sprawl itself-reinforced by car-oriented policies and urban design-limits upward mobility.

-In American cities today, personally owned vehicles almost universally provide residents with the most reliable transportation access.
-And yet car ownership places a heavy financial burden on households10, comprising 29 percent of household budgets for low-income working families on average.
-Improved transit access helps low-income people escape poverty by providing them with a more affordable transportation option.11
+In American cities today, personally owned vehicles almost universally provide residents with the most reliable transportation access, yet car ownership places a heavy financial burden on households, comprising 29 percent of household budgets for low-income working families on average.
+Improved transit access helps low-income people escape poverty by providing them with a more affordable transportation option.

-Car ownership costs are not only high but also unpredictable - unexpected repairs are needed, a job is lost or other financial burdens arise.
-These factors cause low-income households to frequently go in and out of car ownership12, adding uncertain transportation reliability to the list of things those households must deal with on a day-to-day basis.
-Any income gains associated with car ownership can be more than offset by additional vehicle expenses13.
-Seven percent of White American households do not own a car, compared to 13 percent of Hispanic and 20 percent of African-American households14.
+Car ownership costs are not only high but unpredictable, especially as the need for unexpected repairs emerges, or when people lose a job or experience other financial burdens.
+These factors cause low-income households to frequently go in and out of car ownership, adding uncertain transportation reliability to the list of things those households must deal with on a day-to-day basis.
+And to make matters worse, the income gains associated with car ownership can be more than offset by additional vehicle expenses.
+Seven percent of White American households do not own a car, compared to 13 percent of Hispanic and 20 percent of African-American households.

 Transit is already a force for advancing equity in many communities, but it could be much more effective.
 People with low incomes and people of color rely on public transportation to meet their needs more often than the population at large.
 24 percent of transit riders are African-American, compared to 12 percent of the U.S. population as a whole.
-13 percent of U.S. households have income under \$15,000, compared to 21 percent of transit riders15.
-In small and mid-sized transit markets, this number is even higher, at approximately 45 percent16.
-In Los Angeles, the second-largest transit market in the U.S., the median bus rider makes just under \$15,00017.
+13 percent of U.S. households have income under \$15,000, compared to 21 percent of transit riders.
+In small and mid-sized transit markets, this number is even higher, at approximately 45 percent. and even in Los Angeles, the second-largest transit market in the U.S., the median bus rider makes just under \$15,000.
+Among the top-ten cities ranked by transit quality in the Center for Neighborhood Technology's AllTransit tool, Washington, D.C., and Jersey City and Newark, NJ, are the only three cities where all-day high-frequency transit is accessible to a smaller proportion of low-income households than to their average resident.

 The same policies and planning practices that led to structural inequalities, over-investment in highways, and sprawling land use patterns have rendered public transportation inaccessible to many who would benefit from it.
-The Center for Neighborhood Technology estimates that only 25 percent of American households with no car live within a half-mile of any type of transit18, let alone the frequent, reliably available, walking-accessible transit that connects households to key centers of activity and opportunity.
+The Center for Neighborhood Technology estimates that only 25 percent of American households with no car live within a half-mile of transit at all, let alone the frequent, reliably available, walking-accessible transit that connects key activity centers to enable members of those households to rely on transit for a diversity of trip purposes.